 The first parameter represents the connection string to the subscriber, and is mandatory.
 The connection parameters to the publisher are stored at the subscriber, so this information is not needed for the command line.

-The second parameter represents the number of threads, and it’s optional, with default value of 4.
+The second parameter represents the number of threads, and it’s optional, with a default value of 4.
 The more tables are processed in parallel the faster replication will run, but the more server and network resources will be drained.
 For subscriptions with a lot of tables we can use 10 to 12 threads for initialization and 4 to 6 for incremental loads.

 The third parameter represents a priority group, and it’s optional.

 The fourth parameter represents a subscriptionid, and it’s optional.
-This is useful when we need to initialize a particular subscription which contain large tables.
+This is useful when we need to initialize a particular subscription which contains large tables.
 For instance to initialize a catalog without affecting the others, we may set one subscription to active=0, initialize=1, then run a manual sync passing the specific subscriptionid.

-The fifth and last parameter represents batch size, and it’s optional, with default value of 1000.
+The fifth and last parameter represents batch size, and it’s optional, with a default value of 1000.
 If the table in the subscription has very small rows, for instance key columns plus a date, we may benefit from using larger batch sizes.
 Conversely, if a table has large rows, such as with long text values, or the bandwidth to the subscriber is slow, we may benefit from using smaller batch sizes.

 Example: